JASENOVAC MEMORIAL SITE – FROM THE RETURN OF THE MUSEUM INVENTORY TO THE PRESENT DAY

 Forty years after its foundation, Jasenovac Memorial Site, with its specifically designed museum exhibition and Flower Memorial, is a place for contemplation, learning and research.

 In 2005 the Republic of Croatia became a full member of the ITF – the International Task Force for International Co-operation on Holocaust Education, Remembrance and Research.
 Jasenovac Memorial Site was selected by the Ministry of Culture of the Republic of Croatia to represent Croatia in the areas of culture and education, through educational projects on the Holocaust, genocide and the fate of Anti-Fascists.
 In order to realise this project, Jasenovac Memorial Site co-operates successfully with the Ministry of Culture and the Ministry of Science, Education and Sport and with the Education and Teacher Training Agency.
 In co-operation with these bodies, every year Jasenovac Memorial Site organises international seminars for teachers on how to teach topics like genocide, the Holocaust and the fate of Anti-Fascists during the Second World War.

-During this period, Jasenovac Memorial Site has returned to publishing activities and has published five books in the “Stone Flower” and “Banality of Evil” series.
+During this period, Jasenovac Memorial Site has returned to publishing activities and has published books in the “Stone Flower” and “Banality of Evil” series.